Nursing

 How competitive is the entry process for Clatsop’s program?

-Admission to Clatsop’s Nursing Program is competitive: In recent years, an average of approximately 36 applications were processed for 20 seats.
-For fall 2023, twenty-four (24) applicants were admitted.
-The number of seats available for fall 2024 has yet to be decided.
+Admission to Clatsop’s Nursing Program is competitive.
+In recent years, approximately 45-50 applications have been received for 24 seats.
+Since fall 2023, twenty-four (24) students have been admitted to each cohort; the expectation is to continue offering 24 seats for the foreseeable future.
 Points are determined after an evaluation of multiple criteria (see Nursing Program Application Instructions).
 It is difficult to predict the chances of acceptance in advance.
 It is important to be as successful as possible in your prerequisite coursework.
 We strongly advise that applicants complete all the required prerequisite credits by the end of fall term before application and gain work experience in a medical setting.

 General Information